-Deductions from fiduciary net position remained flat overall in 2023 and increased by approximately 7% in 2022.
-Pension benefit payments increased in both 2023 and 2022 mainly as the result of an increase in the number of retirees.
-This increase was offset by a decrease in termination refunds in 2023.
+Deductions from fiduciary net position increased approximately 7.8% in 2024 and remained flat overall in 2023.
+Pension benefit payments increased in both 2024 and 2023 mainly as the result of an increase in the number of retirees.

 NET PENSION LIABILITY